flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 - Having a reverser range on the throttle axis or not.
 - Button on the lever/slider to engage reverser or not.

 !!! warning "Please read this guide carefully and follow it step-by-step.
-Do not just skim over and skip steps as the calibration might then fail."
+Do not just skim over and skip steps, as the calibration might then fail."

 ??? note "Collection of Controllers and their Features"